Experimental Audio Research

 (Translation of my original Italian text by Maria Giusti)

-Peter "Sonic Boom" Kember (Spacemen 3, Spectrum) is also protagontist with saxophone player Kevin Martin (God), guitarist Kevin Shields (My Bloody Valentine), and drummer Eddie Provost (AMM), of E.A.R.
+Peter "Sonic Boom" Kember (Spacemen 3, Spectrum) is also protagontist with saxophone player Kevin Martin (God), guitarist Kevin Shields (My Bloody Valentine) and drummer Eddie Provost (AMM), of E.A.R.
 (Experimental Audio Research).

-Mesmerised (Sympathy, 1994) is a suggestive, cosmic-ambient experiment within the arc of four long suites.
-"DMT Symphony" is an electronic poem of drones and soundscapes in free movment that, in its search for visionary and dramatic effects, reminds us of Klaus Schulze's first affrescos.
-The 26 minutes of "Mesmerised 4901" (a deconstructed melody within an almost mantric pulsation à la "Swastika Girls" by Fripp and Eno), "Guitar Feedback Manipulation" (a gloomy, vascillating drone à la Gordon Mumma, generated, of course, by horrendous guitar mutations), and "California Nocturne" (a dense "cluster" of chords tapered to the pitch of bagpipes) are simple exercises in the analysis of sound, probably humbler than what the reviewer reads to you.
-The supergroup's music is a music of loops, contructed in a laboratory with clinical minutia, and then put in motion like gadget mechanics.
+Mesmerised (Sympathy, 1994) is an evocative, cosmic-ambient experiment within the space of four long suites.
+DMT Symphony is an electronic poem of drones and soundscapes in free movement that, in its search for visionary and dramatic effects, reminds us of Klaus Schulze's first frescoes.
+The 26 minutes of Mesmerised 4901 (a deconstructed melody within an almost mantric pulsation ` la Swastika Girls by Fripp and Eno), Guitar Feedback Manipulation (a gloomy, trembling drone a` la Gordon Mumma, generated, as the title implies, by hideous guitar mutations), and California Nocturne (a dense "cluster" of chords imitating the tone of bagpipes) are simple exercises in the analysis of sound.
+The supergroup's music is a music of loops, painstakingly contructed in the laboratory, and then set in motion like gadgets.

-The follow-up Beyond the Pale (Big Cat, 1996), recorded in 1992, achieves even smoother and more abstract results, and places the group beside the more ingenious Macchiaioli of New Age music.
-The sinister atmosphere of "Beyond the Pale" (a spectral raga rent asunder by neurotic guitar riffs) and the sidereal winds of "In the Cold Light" (that grow in intensity until it softly carresses a symphony for sirens), two compositions each a quarter of an hour, will number among the most spectacular results of Boom's career.
-The threatening suspense of "Dusk" and the alien vortices of "The Circle Is Blue" abandon the metaphysical/spiritual level and instead plumb the neurosis and fears of homo industrialis.
-Kember has acquired a discreet ability in manipulating electronic sounds, and consequently the sound tends more and more towards a fusion of minimalism and kosmische muzik.
-On the other hand, the small impressionist affrescos ("The Calm Before", "The Calm Beyond") bear the mark of Shields.
+The follow-up Beyond the Pale (Big Cat, 1996), recorded in 1992, achieves even smoother and more abstract results, and places the group beside the more adventurous "macchiaioli" of new-age music.
+The sinister atmosphere of Beyond the Pale (a spectral raga ripped apart by neurotic guitar riffs) and the sidereal winds of In the Cold Light (that grow in intensity until they resemble a symphony for sirens), two compositions each a quarter of an hour long, would rank among the most spectacular results of Boom's career.
+The threatening suspense of Dusk and the alien vortices of The Circle Is Blue abandon the metaphysical/spiritual level and instead plumb the neurosis and fears of homo industrialis.
+Kember's new skills in manipulating electronic sounds push the sound towards a fusion of minimalism and kosmische muzik.
+On the other hand, the small impressionist frescoes (The Calm Before, The Calm Beyond) bear the mark of Shields.

 Kember and Martin replaced Shields with guitarists Scott Riley and Pete Bain, added Eddie Prevost (bowed cymbal) and Tom Prentice (viola) and recorded an album, Phenomena 256 (3rd Stone, 1996), that showed further evolution of the E.A.R. sound towards kosmische muzik's black holes: the ghostly bubbling breezes of Spacestation (nine minutes), from which elf-like voices emerge, the fibrillating watercolors of As The Night Starts Closing In (ten minutes), the pastoral calm of Delta 6, disturbed by the wailing and meowing of saxophone and guitar.
 Phenomena 256 (14 minutes) achieves the most powerful tension, thanks to a loud and dark beginning and to a wavering pulsation.